leonewang/GoodStay/README.md

 **Work Diary**

-Do not forget to write you work diary and please upload it to the directory 'work_diary' once a week at least.
+Please do not forget to write your working diary and upload it to the directory 'work_diary' once per week at least.
 The name of your work diary should in the format, `your_zid.txt`.